ConradHughes/davical/README.md

 - Exposed Volumes: /config and /var/lib/postgresql/data/
 - Exposed Variables: TIME_ZONE and HOST_NAME and Locales (LC_ALL, LANG).
 There is a bug with DAVICAL_LANG for lang interface, I will fix it soon.
 Postgres keeps the language you choose.

+### Multi Architecture Support
+You can use it in ARM, ARM64 and AMD64

 For other details go to the README of the original project: https://github.com/datze/davical